vegaprotocol/vega/README.md

 ### Tendermint ###

 [Tendermint](https://tendermint.com/docs/introduction/what-is-tendermint.html) performs Byzantine Fault Tolerant (BFT) State Machine Replication (SMR) for arbitrary deterministic, finite state machines.
-Tendermint core is required for Vega nodes to communcate.
+Tendermint core is required for Vega nodes to communicate.

-Note: We recommend downloading a pre-built core binary for your architecture rather than compiling from source, to save time.
-You can of course install from source if you wish, just make sure you grab the correct version.
+*We recommend downloading a pre-built core binary for your architecture rather than compiling from source, to save time.
+You can of course install from source if you wish, just make sure you grab the correct version.*

 Once installed check the version, this should match the required version (above):